xconnio/wash/README.md

 ## `wsh` – WAMP shell

-`wsh` connects to a remote `wshd` server (or peer-to-peer via WebRTC) and provides an encrypted shell over WAMP, either interactive or for executing a single command.
+`wsh` connects to a remote `wshd` server (or peer-to-peer via WebRTC) and provides an end-to-end encrypted shell over WAMP, either interactive or for executing a single command.

 ### Usage